security-notes/infobyte-faraday-wiki/Faraday-Server.md

 [- Commercial version -](https://www.faradaysec.com/#download)

-The Faraday Server is made to manage the CouchDB Database.
-This lets the user access all the information in one centralized platform, run periodic backups and make automated reports.
+The purpose of Faraday Server is to manage effectively the CouchDB Database.
+This lets you access all the information on one centralized platform, run periodic backups and, for our Commercial versions, make automated reports.

+The installation processs differs slightly for the Community and Commercial versions.

 ### Requirements